 No takin here when we passed through but a dozen yak grazing, as well as a yak herder’s tarp shelter off image to the right closer to the river flowing down the valley.

 A Happy Vegan!

 Supper – for the second night in a row, I was able to stuff myself!
 More aloo gobi, the curried Indian potato and cauliflower dish.
-And on top of that, a Bengali brown lentil dal-like watery stew to pour over the rice which made it so much more enticing!
+And on top of that, a Bengali brown lentil dal-like watery stew to pour over the rice, which made it so much more enticing!
 But wait – there’s more!
 The cook had prepared a vegetable soup without an animal-derived broth or milk product in it!
-Trek soup is yet another way to make sure the clients are staying well-hydrated; I had two bowlsful.
+Trek soup is yet another way to ensure the clients stay well-hydrated; I had two bowls.